kaidez/kaidez.github.io/_posts/2018-10-31-developer-focus.md

 I had real-world web developer stuff to deal with so I moved on.
 <h2>What Kevin said</h2>
 Then, maybe on a subconscious impulse, I re-read <a href="https://web.archive.org/web/20130324030838/http://randyluecke.tumblr.com:80/post/45915323813/im-done-with-the-web">Kevin Luecke's "I'm done with the web" article</a>.
-An article that bummed me out when I first read it four-and-a-half years ago.
+An article that bummed me out when I first read it in 2013.

 Kevin wasn't "done with the web" literally, but he was "done" with embracing the web developer community to the extent that he had.
 One reason for this was his frustration with why these developers hastily rejected certain JavaScript UI frameworks.